nemesida-waf/nemesida_waf_ce/nemesida_waf_free.md

 – installation and configuration in a few minutes;
 – ease of maintenance (creating white lists for signatures, IP addresses and virtual hosts).

+# Installation

 Installation and setup of Nemesida WAF Free takes only a few minutes.
 The dynamic module Nemesida WAF is available for:

-Nginx stable from 1.12;
+- Nginx stable from 1.12;
-Nginx mainline from 1.17;
+- Nginx mainline from 1.17;
-Nginx Plus.
+- Nginx Plus.

 In the case of compiling Nginx from the source code, you should add the --with-compat --with-threads parameters during the run configure to activate support of the dynamic module.

-DebianUbuntuCentOS
-Add the Nginx and Nemesida WAF repositories:
+## Add the Nginx and Nemesida WAF repositories:

-## Debian 9
+### Debian 9
 <pre>
 # echo "deb http://nginx.org/packages/debian/ stretch nginx" > /etc/apt/sources.list.d/nginx.list
 # wget -O- https://nginx.org/packages/keys/nginx_signing.key | apt-key add -